 Four major components are utilized by the physician to define the diagnosis of the patient: specific measurements of lung function, a detailed patient history, a physical examination, and allergy testing.

 Spirometry and a peak flow meter are two devices to measure lung function.
 A spirometry is a computerized measurement of lung function performed in the office.
 Spirometry is often measured before and after receiving medication.
 The percentage of change in lung function is a factor in making the diagnosis of asthma.
 Peak flows are measured both in the office and in the home setting by the patient.

-Allergists at all of our Phoenix, AZ Valley locations perform a detailed patient history and examination.
+Allergy specialists and asthma specialists at all of our Valley-wide locations perform a detailed patient history and examination.
 Appropriate testing will be ordered and results reviewed with the patient and family.
 Nursing staff will review a detailed written treatment plan that outlines proper use of medication and devices, avoidance techniques, and follow-up care.
 The treatment plan will also be forwarded to your primary care doctor.

-Make an appointment at any one of our Phoenix Valley locations to be seen by an Asthma Specialist or Allergist in Phoenix, AZ.
+Make an appointment at any one of our Phoenix Valley locations to be seen by an asthma specialist or allergy specialist in Phoenix, AZ.